29 NEXT

 Disputes API

-Using the 29 Next Admin API, developers can create and manage disputes programmatically from any third party application - see Disputes Service Apps API Guide.
+Using the 29 Next Admin API, developers can create and manage disputes programmatically from any third party application.